TomFrost/node-attempt/README.md

 	    },
 	    function(err, result) {
 	        if (err)
-	            console.log('5 retries * 5 seconds = 25 seconds of failure.', err);
+	            console.log('3 attempts * 5 seconds = 15 seconds of failure.', err);
 	        else
 	            doSomething(result);
 	    });

 #### factor
 *Default: 1.* The factor by which the interval should be multiplied per attempt.
-If set to 2 with an interval of 5, the first retry will execute after 5 seconds, the second after 10, the third after 20, and so on.
+If set to 2 with an interval of 5000, the first retry will execute after 5 seconds, the second after 10, the third after 20, and so on.

-This allows an exponential retry scheme.
+This allows an exponential back-off scheme.
 For a smaller gap between retries, floats like 1.2 can be used to grow the interval at a slower rate.

 #### onError
 *Default: null.* Function to call when the tryFunc fails with an error.
 The first argument is the error.

 	attempt(
 		{